The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Historically, it has been necessary for the authorities to have evidence that the senior members of a relevant body were involved in, or were aware of, the illegal activity before they can be successfully prosecuted.
 As a result, it has been difficult to hold large multinational corporations accountable for actions taken by associated persons that result in tax evasion.
 The common law method of criminal attribution may also have acted as an incentive for more senior members within an organisation to ignore criminal acts undertaken by associated persons or for senior members making a decision not to report any illegal tax activities undertaken.
 As a result, many large organisations did not implement good corporate governance and reporting procedures.

-The corporate offences of failure to prevent the criminal facilitation of tax evasion (often referred to as the corporate criminal offences legislation) are intended to overcome the difficulties encountered in attributing criminal liability to a relevant body for criminal activities undertaken by an employee or
+The corporate offences of failure to prevent the criminal facilitation of tax evasion (often referred to as the corporate criminal offences legislation) are intended to overcome the difficulties encountered in attributing criminal liability to a relevant body for criminal activities undertaken by an

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.